fnalabs/starter-react-js/README.md

 [![Dev Dependency Status][devdepstat-image]][devdepstat-url]
 [![JavaScript Style Guide][style-image]][style-url]

-Starter kit for a universal webapp with React/Koa2.
+Starter kit for a universal PWA with React/Koa2.

 ## Overview
-Overall, this starter kit provides the standard boilerplate constructs to develop and build a universal webapp.
+Overall, this starter kit provides the standard boilerplate constructs to develop and build a universal PWA.
 It uses the latest Babel, Webpack, and Jest/Enzyme.
 Some opinions have been made revolving around the inclusion of GDPR and GA tracking requirements.
 It has some configurable project settings with included \*rc/\*ignore files for:
 - [Babel](https://babeljs.io/) ([.babelrc](./.babelrc) for import/export syntactic sugar and ES8+ support)
 - [Git](https://git-scm.com/) ([.gitignore](./.gitignore), pretty much the standard Node.js one provided by Github)
 - [Docker](https://www.docker.com/) ([.dockerignore](./.dockerignore), pretty much the .gitignore above with a few small changes)